What’s this program about?

 We hold our rallies monthly during the summer, and we fly from the Lake in The Hills airport on Pyott Road.
-Registration is held in the airport office.
+Check-in is held in the airport office.
 Contact information for our Young Eagles Coordinator, Matt Van Bergen, is listed at the bottom of this page.

 What do I have to do to become a Young Eagle?

-If you are age 8 through 17, you and your parents or guardian should read through the brochure and complete a release/registration form either on line here, or on the day of the event before your flight.
+If you are age 8 through 17, you and your parents or guardian should read through the brochure and complete a release/registration form on line.
+Print the form and bring it with you to the event.
 Once you are called for your flight, your EAA pilot will prepare you for your demonstration flight.
 You can ask your volunteer pilot as many questions as you like.
 In doing so, you’ll learn more about airplanes and the principles of flight.
 That’s all there is to it.
 It’s really that simple!

 When are the 2022 Young Eagle flight dates and where do I go to fly?

 Our last YE flight for 2022 was in October.
 The schedule for 2023 will be developed in the spring and posted here when available.
 That schedule will show the location (Lake in The Hills or Schaumburg) for each flight.

 Our ability to fly will be weather dependent.
 You can check on the status of the rally by calling (224) 484-7163 beginning the evening prior.

 Should I Bring Anything?